ScottLogic/blog/_posts/2023-11-29-conscientious-consumption-accurately-measuring-the-energy-consumption-of-hardware.md

 At the lower end of the spectrum, these devices may not be accurate enough to profile an application, especially when having to eyeball readings as you start and finish a test.
 But they can provide a better understanding of your usage, either via the number of Kilowatt-hours used on a daily basis, or the power demand of a system at rest vs at capacity.

 For example, I’ve been tracking my energy usage at home at the start and end of each working day.
-Dividing that into an hourly rate has given a fairly consistent average of around 0.038kWh per hour.
-It also tracks the minimum and maximum Watts used at any point, with a current maximum of 72.3W (although the minimum here is 1.1W, which must be just before devices go to sleep or are turned off).
+Dividing that into an hourly rate has given a fairly consistent average of around **0.038kWh per hour**.
+It also tracks the minimum and maximum Watts used at any point, with a current maximum of **72.3W** (although the minimum here is **1.1W**, which must be just before devices go to sleep or are turned off).

 # Moving into the hardware